gridsome/gridsome.org/docs/images.md

 # Images

-> Gridsome has a built-in `<g-image>` component that outputs a optimized progressive image.
+> Gridsome has a built-in `<g-image>` component that outputs an optimized progressive image.
 It also resize and crops in real-time when developing.
 There is no fake resizng with CSS.

 `<g-image>` compress and lazy-load images automatically.
 The images will be resized down to 480, 1024, 1920 and 2560 pixels by default.
 A blurred version is displayed while the image is beeing loaded.
 And a fallback `img` tag for browsers without JavaScript enabled is also generated.